naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 ---
 In the [last blog post](https://www.naveed.dev/posts/senior-engineer-interviews-broken), I discussed my frustrations with the ubiquitous LeetCode interview, and why it was a poor litmus test for determining competency in senior engineers.

-## A refresher: What should the Technical Interview evaluate a candidate on?
+## A refresher: what should the Technical Interview evaluate a candidate on?

 * **Problem Solving**: Given a problem, can the candidate think on their feet and come up with a solution?
 Are their proposed solutions reasonable, and can they leverage their experiences effectively?
 Are they coachable, and can they work well with feedback?
 * **Raw Technical Chops**: Can this person actually code at a reasonable speed?
 Are they familiar with the language’s standard API?
 Are they familiar with Data Structures and Algorithms?